RBastienDev/RBastienDev/README.md

 # Hi, I'm Rob

-🏫 I am a web development student at triOS college in Ontario, Canada.
+🏫 I am a web development student at triOS college in Ontario, Canada.</br>
-💻 As part of my course syllabus I am learning to create mobile and web-based applications.
+💻 As part of my course syllabus I am learning to create mobile and web-based applications.</br>
-🎨 I enjoy drawing and design related work but also practice coding and linux terminal based workflows.
+🎨 I enjoy drawing and design related work but also practice coding and linux terminal based workflows.</br>
-🎮 I also hope to one day work on video game related projects.
+🎮 I also hope to one day work on video game related projects.</br>